oracle/node-oracledb/doc/api.md

 If specified as `OBJECT`, each row is fetched as a JavaScript object.
 The object has a property for each column name, with the property value set to the respective column value.
-The case of the property name will generally be uppercase, depending whether the table column was created with a default, case-insensitive name.
-This follows Oracle's standard casing rules.
+The property name follows Oracle's standard name-casing rules.
+It will commonly be uppercase, since most applications create tables using unquoted, case-insensitive names.

 This property may be overridden in an [`execute()`](#execute) call.